 |Date of Examination||13 May 2017 (10:00 AM to 12:30 PM)|

 |Schedule for Counselling/Personal Appearance||Jun – July 2017|

-Insofar any details of ICAR AIEEA UG 2017 have not been officially announced.
-Details given on this page as per last year’s exam and is only for reference.
+Insofar only ICAR AIEEA UG 2017 Exam date has been officially announced.
+All other Details given on this page as per last year’s exam and is only for reference.
 Information has been provided so that candidates who have started looking for ICAR AIEEA UG 2017 can get an idea of how the exam is held.
 As soon as ICAR AIEEA UG 2017 details are released, will be updated here.